 (B) inside of or directly en route to a motor vehicle or watercraft that is owned by the person or under the person's control.

-Additionally, section (a-1) states that only a person with a Texas License to Carry is permitted to keep a firearm in “plain view” within the vehicle:
+Additionally, section (a-1) states that only those with a Texas License to Carry (LTC) are permitted to keep a handgun in “plain view” within the vehicle.
+Those with an LTC must keep their handgun in a shoulder or belt holster if their handgun is in plain view.

 (a-1) A person commits an offense if the person intentionally, knowingly, or recklessly carries on or about his or her person a handgun in a motor vehicle or watercraft that is owned by the person or under the person's control at any time in which: